kubernetes-retired/kube-ui/README.md

 Join the UI discussion at: https://groups.google.com/forum/#!forum/kubernetes-sig-ui

+Also please check out the new Dashboard for Kubernetes available at: https://github.com/kubernetes/dashboard

+This codebase will be retired once the new and improved Dashboard is production ready.

 # Working with the Kubernetes UI
 This document explains how to work with the Kubernetes UI.
 For information on how to access and use it, see [docs/ui.md](docs/ui.md).